Daniel Wong

 Benefit #4: Your teen will build healthy habits

 Healthy habits are the building blocks of a successful and balanced life.
-But it isn’t always easy for parents to get their teenagers to develop new habits or eliminate harmful behaviors or thought patterns.
+But it isn’t always easy for parents to get their teens to develop new habits or eliminate harmful behaviors or thought patterns.

 This is where coaching comes in.